codyheadings/ACMT/README.md

 Tracking pipeline scripts are located here.
 For annotated cell tracking data, navigate to the 'tracking-data' branch of this repository (or click this <a href="https://github.com/codyheadings/ACMT/tree/tracking-data">link</a>).

+<strong>Associated publication:</strong> This pipeline is described in detail in M. P. Weidman et al. (2026), “A pipeline for cell migration analysis in live-cell imaging data from human iPSC-derived forebrain assembloids”, currently under review at the Journal of Cell Science

 <h3>Pipeline Operation</h3>
     <hr>